Patient Stories > Early Detection Helps Treat Pancreatic Cancer at ‘Curable Stage’

 Judy began annual screenings, including CT and MRI scans and endoscopy, at Mayo Clinic.
 In 2020, after more than a decade of surveillance, during a routine screening visit she was diagnosed with pancreatic cancer.
 She was asymptomatic and her cancer was detected at an early stage.
 Dr. Majumder referred her to Mark Truty, M.D., M.S.

 After six months of chemotherapy and two months of radiation, Dr. Truty performed surgery in August 2021 to remove her pancreas, spleen and gallbladder.
-She spent three and a half weeks at St. Mary’s Hospital in Rochester before returning home to recover.
+She spent 3½ weeks at Mayo Clinic Hospital, Saint Marys Campus, before returning home to recover.

 “Dr. Truty saved my life,” Judy says, “What I choose to do with the remainder of my time, I’ll have because of him.”